 Princeton Times-Republic, Dec.
 14, 1978 – “Into Wood, 518 Water Street, a shop dealing in restored furnishings and antiques, is a place in which many hours can be spent browsing, selecting and talking to the young owners. … Roger and Ruth Fritz, the owners, are encouraged by the interest shown in their business since it opened ‘around Memorial Day.’
 At first the business was located for about a month further down the street.”

-Levee Contemporary art gallery moved into the space in 2019.
+Levee Contemporary art gallery, which opened in 2019, occupies the space in 2022.

 Thanks for caring and reading about local history.